 What is yoga for?

-Yoga helps us find the way to our inner self in order to develop our capacity to be contented.
-It places us on the path of finding inner peace.
 By practicing yoga, we seek to discern the inner causes of suffering or malaise that can be linked to the memory of a past holding us back.
 For the author of the Yoga Sûtra, “pain, anxiety, agitation and chaotic respiration” are all symptoms of this malaise.
 The best remedy would therefore consist of facing and shaping the latter thanks to the repetitive practice of yoga.
 The purpose is to “tame the agitation of the mind” in order not to stop thinking, but to develop our capacity to discern and listen to our inner self by letting go.
 At this point, yoga becomes the path that unlocks new potentials to feel free and contented.
 It is an invitation to become artisans of peace wherever we are.